 - Describe the physical and clinical signs of PCOS

-- Explain how lifestyle changes, including diet, medications, exercise, weight reduction, and behavioral changes may play a role in the therapy and treatment of PCOS
+- Explain how lifestyle changes, including diet, medications, exercise, weight reduction, and behavioral changes, play a role in the therapy and treatment of PCOS

 Sponsored by OnCourse Learning, a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 2.0 total Category I continuing education contact hours.